richardloopez/PRISM_Protected-Region-Insertion-Suite-for-Modeling/README.md

 ### 2.2.
 The Averaging Problem & The Replication Trick

-As mentioned in Section 1.4, MODELLER averages templates.
+As mentioned in Section 1.3, MODELLER averages templates.
 To achieve a 0.0 RMSD on your experimental core, the replication trick should be used.

-- Use **tools/replicate_template.py** to generate many copies (e.g., 1000) of your main PDB.
+- Use **RSR_INI_PRECALCULATION**:
+    - For obtainning near 0.0 RMSD respect to the experimental protein, 1000 (experimental) vs 1 (AlphaFold) weight is recommended.
+    - This would result in a problematic and long prediction.
+This flag provides the option of running a prediction, but stopping when .ini (average structure) and .rsr (restraints file) are generated
+    - This flag runs a precalculation (only S1 and part of the S2 stage).
+    - Next, a real structure prediction can be run with 100 (experimental) vs 1 (AlphaFold) weight, but with the .ini and .rsr files of 1000 vs 1, bringing similar outputs
     - This ensures the experimental coordinates are not distorted by other templates (like AlphaFold models) during the initial AutoModel averaging.
     - If RMSD > 0.0 when using tools/verify_rmsd.py, the cause is likely an insufficient number of replicas.